ratwolfzero/hopalong_python/README.md

 For both versions, pixels are color-coded based on the number of hits they receive:

-Multiple Hits: Pixels that are hit multiple times are assigned colors according to their density, with a gradient showing the intensity—from no hits to maximum density.
+Multiple Hits: Pixels that are hit multiple times are assigned colors according to their "density", with a gradient showing the intensity—from no hits to maximum density.

 ## Additional Features